ayanbag/Multi_Object_Tracking_with_MobileNetSSD/README.md

 Implementation of Multi Object Tracking using a pretrained MobileNet SSD with dlib library and OpenCV in Python.

 ## Multi Object Tracking:
 Multiple object tracking is the task of tracking more than one object in the video.
-In this case, the algorithm assigns a unique variable to each of the objects that are detected in the video frame.
+Here, the algorithm assigns a unique variable to each of the objects that are detected in the video frame.
 Subsequently, it identifies and tracks all these multiple objects in consecutive/upcoming frames of the video.

 ## SSD MobileNet Architecture:
 The SSD architecture is a single convolution network that learns to predict bounding box locations and classify these locations in one pass.
 Hence, SSD can be trained end-to-end.
 The SSD network consists of base architecture (MobileNet in this case) followed by several convolution layers: